agsb/jelly/README.md

 Jelly does not pre-compiler tricks, then need a logic to deal with loops.

+The _begin_ and _again_ loops are like the _while_ and _until_ concepts of any programming language, but used together.

-The loops are like common while and until.
-The while ends when data byte is zero, then must go forward to after matched again.
-The until repeats when data byte is not zero, then must go backwards to after matched begin.
+The _begin_ ends when the data byte is zero, then advances until the corresponding _again_.

+The _again_ repeats while the data byte is not zero, then must go back to the corresponding _begin_.

 The loops can be nested, using a counter that increase for begins and decrease for again, finish the loop when counter is zero.
 As a 8-bit circuit, the maximum nested loops is 255;